LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/real-time-messaging-dashboard-beta-overview.md

 * Change the order of the sections
 * Change the order of the KPIs displayed

+{: .notice}
 Configuration changes are stored in the browser cookie (per browser)

-You can click on current, closed, agents and skills
+You can click on current, closed, agents and skills:

 * Choosing current allows you to choose from the list of KPIs defined in the **Current** section.
 You can choose whether to display assigned, unassigned and other various KPIs.
 * For each of the KPIs you can choose the threshold that you would like to receive an alert for.
 To choose, either write the number manually or use the + and - buttons to choose.
 For example, if you assign 250 as your threshold for open conversation, you will receive a red notification once the number of conversations has been reached and goes beyond that threshold.
 The same applies for Closed Conversations.